Pension FAQS

 You can transfer the value of other pensions to your self-administered scheme.
 Certain rules cover what type of pension can be transferred, depending on the type of self-administered scheme set up.
-For example, a Small Self-Administered Scheme (SSAS) can only accept transfers from occupational pensions.
-Therefore, we would recommend that you consult your financial advisor before taking action.
+We would recommend that you consult your financial advisor before taking action.

 Your contributions depend on your age and salary.
 You can use our calculator to get an indicative quotation of your maximum allowable contribution.

-In the event of death, the balance of the self-administered scheme can be passed to the estate.
+In the event of death, the balance of the self-administered scheme can be passed to your estate.
 There are various options depending on the self-administered scheme you hold.
-For example, in the case of an Approved Retirement Fund (ARF), it is possible to pass the scheme to the spouse who can carry on the scheme in their name or just pass it to the estate.
-In the case of a Small Self-Administered Scheme (SSAS), a lump sum of up to four times the salary can be paid to the estate tax-free.
+For example, in the case of an Approved Retirement Fund (ARF), it will pass depending on the terms of your will but with this type of scheme it is possible to pass the scheme to your spouse who can transfer the assets to a scheme in their own name.
+In the case of a Small Self-Administered Scheme (SSAS), a lump sum of up to four times your final salary plus a refund of any personal contributions can be paid to your estate.
 In some cases, this may absorb the full value of the scheme.
-If not, an annual income for the dependants will be purchased with any surplus monies in the fund.
+If not, an annual income or an ARF for your dependants will be purchased with any surplus monies in the fund.

 Our focus is on providing tax-efficient pension schemes to help you and your advisor to plan for your future retirement.
 We can provide a broad range of services to help you achieve your financial objectives.
 Our services include: Buy Out Bonds (BOB), Personal Retirement Savings Accounts (PRSA), Approved Retirement Funds (ARF), Pension Consultancy and Compliance Consultancy.

-The Normal Retirement Age for a SSAS is 60.
+The Normal Retirement Age for a self-administered pension is 60.
 Early retirement can be taken from 50 to 59 subject to certain restrictions.
 The restrictions include ceasing employment and selling your shares if you are a company director.

 We will act as your scheme's Pensioneer Trustee and ensure your scheme is administered in line with Revenue rules.
 Our Client Services Team will prepare annual accounts for your scheme and will work closely with you and/or your advisor to help you with any queries you have.